Setup Native Development Environment

 document/preference in the main menu, and open the preference window:

 We need to configure the following three paths here:

-Android SDK Locationpath we just noted in Android Studio SDK Manager window.
-You can skip this if you don't need to compile the Android platform
+Android SDK Locationpath we just noted in Android Studio SDK Manager window (the directory of Android SDK should include documents like "build-tools", "platforms", etc.).
+You can skip this if you don't need to compile the Android platform.

 Android SDK Locationpath.
 You can skip this if you don't need to compile on Android platform

-- ANT(you can skip it if build with Android Studio), you should choose the downloaded and unzipped Apache Ant folder, The chosen path should include an executable file named
+- ANT Path (you can skip it if build with Android Studio), you should choose the downloaded and unzipped Apache Ant folder, the path should be set under the bin directory in the ant installation directory.
+The chosen path should include an executable file named

 Close the window after configuration is completed.